VMBlakelock/bouquetnblooms/README.md

 ### Testing

 Manual Testing was undertaken during the creation of this site.
-Testing included tests with in Django, on various devices for responsiveness and UX aswell as testing code for bugs.
+Testing included tests on one device for responsiveness and UX aswell as testing code for bugs as well as on Google Chrome testing on dev tools for various devices.
 Code was validated for best practice.

  - Validation sites used: